Analytical representation for amplitudes and differential cross section of pp elastic scattering at 13 TeV: Introduction

 In Sec.\ref{KFK_section} we review the construction of the amplitudes in the KFK model, inspired on the early applications of the Stochastic Vacuum Model (SVM) to high-energy elastic scattering.
 The $b$ and $t$ space coordinates are analytically related, with terms representing perturbative and non-perturbative dynamics.

 In Sec.\ref{data_analysis} we apply the KFK amplitudes to describe in detail the forward, mid and large $|t|$ ranges, obtaining a unique solution valid with high precision for all $|t|$, as shown in Fig.\ref{all_TOTEM_data}.
 Separate attention is given to an extension of the representation to the range of high $|t|$ measured at 27.4 GeV \cite{Faissler} and also to the small $|t|$ range of Set I re-examining the role of the Coulomb-nuclear interference phase \cite{PLB2019}.
 In Sec.\ref{amplitudes}, the properties of the amplitudes in $|t|$- and $b$- coordinates are described and discussed in separate subsections.
+In Sec.\ref{energy} we insert the results of the present analysis at 13 TeV in the previous study of energy dependence of the KFK framework, updating description and predictions.
+There, we report a new behaviour of the profile functions in b-space in the domain of central collisions, which seems to be enhanced quickly at high energies.
+This observation was not possible without the present 13 TeV data.
 Sec.\ref{MODELS} compares our description with other models and Sec.\ref{CONCLUSIONS} presents remarks and critical evaluation.